Get A Taste Of The Arctic While In Nunavut

 Check out local favourites

 In most Nunavut communities, the local Inns North hotel is the place to go when dining out.
-For instance, in Cambridge Bay, the Arctic Island Lodge serves up muskox burgers.
+With familiar options like burgers, sandwiches and pizza, you’ll find something for everyone.
+You may also come across a featured special muskox or caribou burger.

 For a night out

-One of the newest additions to Iqaluit’s nightlife scene is Nunavut Brewing Company’s brew pub, where the territory’s lone craft brewery serves up locally made ales and lagers.
-Other can’t miss events in the capital include the Storehouse’s Wednesday wing night.
+One of the newest additions to Iqaluit’s nightlife scene is Canada’s northernmost brew pub, the Nunavut Brewing Company, serving up locally made ales and lagers.
+Another can’t miss event in the capital is Wednesday night wings at the Storehouse Bar and Grill.

 Country foods on your own